adelowo/portfolio/_posts/2019-01-02-database-migration-golang.md

 `up.sql` file will be executed on actually running the migration while `down.sql` will execute when a rollback is attempted.

+> You can use the [migrate](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate) cli tool to create the migrations though. `migrate create -ext sql create_users_table`

 ```go
 package main